microsoft/code-with-engineering-playbook/stand-ups/readme.md

 # Stand-ups

-The stand-up is a time-box ceremony that is held each day of the sprint.
+The stand-up is a time-boxed ceremony that is held each day of the sprint.
 In this ceremony, each contributor in the Development Team will answer three simple questions.
 This will repeat until each contributor has answered the three following questions.

 > 1. What did you work on yesterday that contributes to meet the sprint goal?
 > 2. What are you working on today that will contribute to meet the sprint goal?